 FingerprintDive into the research topics of 'Deregulation of microcephalin and ASPM expression are correlated with epithelial ovarian cancer progression'.
 Together they form a unique fingerprint.

-- Department of Biological and Geographical Sciences - Senior Lecturer in Biomedicine / Pharmacology
+- Department of Physical and Life Sciences - Senior Lecturer in Biomedicine / Pharmacology

 - School of Applied Sciences

 - Centre for Biomarker Research - Member

 - Cellular and Molecular Models of Disease Centre - Associate Member

 - Pharmacology and Therapeutics Centre - Associate Member